ZaneBaker2001/Python_Projects/Deep_Learning_Vision_Language_Model/src/README.md

 ## Generating the Dataset

-To generate the dataset create a directory that will store the data for training using the following command: mkdir data/train
+To generate the dataset, create a directory that will store the data for training using the following command: mkdir data/train

-Then generate the dataset using the follwoing command: python3 src/generate_qa.py generate --input_dir data/train --output_file data/train/qa_pairs.json
+Then, generate the dataset using the follwoing command: python3 src/generate_qa.py generate --input_dir data/train --output_file data/train/qa_pairs.json

 ## Training